 Critical Analysis in Clinical Research

-This class delves into medical literature review and other academic approaches to clinical research.
+This class delves into a medical literature review and other academic approaches to clinical research.
 The goal is to ensure MBA students, as eventual researchers, can establish defendable positions and understand multiple perspectives on a common set of information.

 Developing a new drug is a complicated and lengthy undertaking.
 On top of the clinical and scientific challenges, there are also many regulations to navigate, risks to assess and ethics to consider.
 In this course, students learn how to address these issues during development while implementing lifecycle management for consistent structure.